DyxBenjamin/playground/SecuredSign/README.md

 ### Save document
 > https://{{host}}/api/secure-sign/save

-Enpoint to save the data of the document
+Endpoint to save the data of the document

 Body requires a document json previously generated and modified